indicina-dev/decide-js/README.md

 ---
 # About
 Decide helps users make risk-free decisions based on an analysis of their banking transactions using extracted financial data.
-The Decide SDK helps developers plug into the functionalities of Decide from their python projects.
+The Decide SDK helps developers plug into the functionalities of Decide from their projects.

 - **Website:** https://developers.indicina.co